arun-357/dataStructures/README.md

 # Data Structures

-This file provides a basic understanding of data structures and coding examples for each of them.
-Note that this document will not cover all data structures, but will focus on some of the most commonly used ones.
+This file is created as part of my journey to master Data Structures and Algorithms (DSA) for interview preparation.
+It provides a basic understanding of various data structures along with coding examples for each.
+While it does not cover all data structures, it focuses on some of the most commonly used ones that are essential for technical interviews.

 ## What is a Data Structure?